This article is part of a detailed article series aimed at helping you grow a successful business online.

-In this blog post, we present a number of impressive WordPress usage facts and figures that will help you understand why millions of businesses around the world rely on WordPress to power their websites and blogs and what kind of people and businesses are using WordPress today.
+In this blog post, we present a number of impressive WordPress facts and figures that will help you understand why millions of businesses around the world rely on WordPress to power their business websites and what kind of businesses and people use WordPress today.

 - WordPress began in 2003.

-- 22 out of every 100 new domains registered in the U.S. are for installing a new WordPress website or blog.
+- 22 out of every hundred new domains registered in the U.S. are for a new WordPress website.

-- There are well over 60 million installations of WordPress.
-This number grows significantly everyday.
+- There are over sixty million installations of WordPress.
+This number increases every day.

 - WordPress powers over 30% of the internet.
 Over one-third of all websites worldwide are driven by WordPress.